VAKGK/Sales_Finance_Analytics/Documents/readme.md

-This Folder contains the output PDFs of project report
+This File contains the output PDFs of project report